PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 architecture validation passes 80 tests; syntax, Ruff, and diff checks pass.
 No model conversion or inference was run.

+The direct-module dispatch table and ordered orchestration have now moved out of the exporter too.
+The Torch-free emitter module owns all direct-module family logic and routing, while the exporter only imports the table/function names used by capability selection and the stored generated pipeline.
+A direct dispatcher fixture proves FullyConnected routing and unsupported-op early rejection before attribute lookup.
+Emitter and architecture validation passes 85 tests; syntax, Ruff, and diff checks pass.
+No model conversion or inference was run.

 The last large direct-module block, fused-module emission, has moved to the Torch-free emitter.
 It preserves folded input adapters, legacy NHWC Conv input/ output fallback, raw NCHW/NCDHW aliases, public output correction, omitted